 Various Google Apps

-pm uninstall --user 0 com.android.vending (GOOGLE PLAY STORE, REPLACE WITH AURORA STORE) pm uninstall --user 0 com.google.android.keep (GOOGLE KEEP NOTES) pm uninstall --user 0 com.google.android.setupwizard (GOOGLE SETUP WIZARD) pm uninstall --user 0 com.google.android.apps.docs.editors.docs (GOOGLE DOCS) pm uninstall --user 0 com.google.android.talk (GOOGLE HANGOUTS) pm uninstall --user 0 com.google.android.gm (GMAIL) pm uninstall --user 0 com.google.android.feedback (If you don't plan on leaving feedback in PlayStore) pm uninstall --user 0 com.google.android.markup
+pm uninstall --user 0 com.android.vending (GOOGLE PLAY STORE, REPLACE WITH AURORA STORE) pm uninstall --user 0 com.google.android.keep (GOOGLE KEEP NOTES) pm uninstall --user 0 com.google.android.setupwizard (GOOGLE SETUP WIZARD) pm uninstall --user 0 com.google.android.apps.docs.editors.docs (GOOGLE DOCS) pm uninstall --user 0 com.google.android.talk (GOOGLE HANGOUTS) pm uninstall --user 0 com.google.android.gm (GMAIL, replace with P≡P to access Gmail using IMAP) pm uninstall --user 0 com.google.android.feedback (If you don't plan on leaving feedback in PlayStore) pm uninstall --user 0 com.google.android.markuppm (GOOGLE MARKUP, Allows you to edit photos before you share them)